ExaWorks/SDK/POLICIES.md

 ## Software design
 M: Provide configurable logging that adheres to standard logging approaches

-M: Use MPI in a way that is compatible with other products.  (expand meaning: multiple tools using MPI at the same time vs. leveraging multiple MPI implementations)
+M: Use MPI in a way that is compatible with other products.

 M: Provide a runtime API to return the current version of the software and system configuration